Arnaud-Burn/poppac/README.md

 >> How does it work ?

 Just call
-./poppac.pl OID HOSTNAME (for French version)
+./poppac.pl OID HOSTNAME PAPERTYPE[A4B/A4C/A3B/A3C/...] (for French version)

 OR

-./poppac-en.pl OID HOSTNAME (for english version)
+./poppac-en.pl OID HOSTNAME PAPERTYPE[A4B/A4C/A3B/A3C/...] (for English version)